Cinderblook/cinderblook.github.io/content/blog/Terraform-Azure-Serv-Deploy.md

 ---
 author: "Austin Barnes"
-title: "Terraform - Azure-Serv-Deploy"
+title: "Terraform - Azure Server Deploy"
-description: "Terraform Automation in Azure with Windows Server"
+description: "Terraform Automation in Azure with Windows Server.
+Creating an entire domain with DHCP, Filesharing, Active Dircetory, and more."
 tags: [
     "terraform",
     "ansible",